6 Major Vocational Sectors That Show Arizona's High Job Growth

 Plus, job growth within these sectors of Arizona's economy could, in many cases, occur more rapidly than the nationwide average for years to come.
 Just look at the expected employment growth between 2016 and 2026 for the following high-tech vocations:2

 - Application software developers—40.3 percent

 - Web developers—21.2 percent

 4. Design and Media Arts

 This state has become a great place for entrepreneurs and innovative start-ups.
 Along with established businesses and those that are expanding and adding new operations within the region, they generate a lot of demand for the services of creative pros.
 After all, marketing, advertising, interior design, and other business needs often require people with special talents.

-That's one reason why the number of job openings for art and design workers in Arizona could increase by almost 20 percent from 2012 to 2022.
-And check out the projected employment growth for these specific examples:**
+That's one reason why the number of job openings for art and design workers in Arizona could increase by almost 10 percent from 2016 to 2026.
+And check out the projected employment growth for these specific examples:2

 5. Business and Finance